What are standards?

 As formulated by the Federal Institute for Occupational Safety and Health, an office chair must meet a variety of requirements to be recognised as an ergonomic office chair.
 These include, among other things, tilt resistance even with the greatest backward inclination of the backrest or the equipment with at least 5 castors.
 These in turn must be braked when unloaded and only be able to roll when loaded - the rolling resistance must be adapted to the floor covering (carpet or smooth).

-We continue with specifications for the seat depth as well as for the adjustability of the seat height.
-The backrest - if available - must be horizontally concave and vertically convex.
+It continues with specifications for the seat depth as well as for the adjustability of the seat height.
+The backrest - if present - must be concave horizontally and convex vertically.
 It should also support the back of the person sitting on it.
-Armrests are permitted, but not compulsory.
+Armrests are allowed, but not compulsory.
 However, despite all the specifications, the natural urge of a sitter to move is not taken into account.

 Ergonomics and synchronous mechanism